-We might ask those who believe UFOs are already here: if aliens have arrived on earth, why spend money looking for them in space?
+We might ask those who believe UFOs are already here, If aliens have arrived on earth, why spend all this money looking for them in space?

-IV.
+III.
 CHAPTER SUMMARY:

 - 1. The biochemical problems with trying to assemble even the simplest imaginable cell are insurmountable by natural processes alone.
 A reasonable person would conclude that something (or someone) outside of nature may be responsible. - 2.
 Belief in extraterrestrial life is an issue of religion and is not supported by scientific evidence. - 3.
-The Bible makes it plain that God is responsible for life, and that it exists only where He wants it to. - 4.
-Encounters with supposed alien beings on UFOs are actually demonic deceptions.
+The Bible makes it plain that God is responsible for life, and that it exists only where He wants it to.